joshuafleck/talkbox/README.md

 ![Architecture](images/Talkbox.png)

-- **[ContactCentre](apps/contact_centre)** A Phoenix application that serves the interface allowing the user to make and receive calls.
+- **[ContactCentre](apps/contact_centre)** A [Phoenix](http://www.phoenixframework.org/) application that serves the interface allowing the user to make and receive calls.
 Contains the core business logic for managing calls and conferences.
 - **[Telephony](apps/telephony)** Encapsulates the logic for communicating with the telephony provider.
-Makes API calls and accepts webhook requests from the telephony provider.
+Makes API calls and accepts webhook requests from the telephony provider (also uses [Phoenix](http://www.phoenixframework.org/)).
 - **[Events](apps/events)** Contains event definitions used to communicate between applications and facilitates publishing of events

 ## Set up